 c) the relevant parts of Resolution 45 (Rev. Dubai, 2014) of the World Telecommunication Development Conference,

+d) the ITU-T SG17 Report on Countering Spam Survey, which indicates spam is still increasing globally, countering spam by technical means is still an important and necessary way for all regions of the world.

 considering

-a) that exchanging e-mails and other telecommunications over the Internet has become one of the main means of communication between people around the world;
+a) that exchanging e-mails , phone calls, mobile messaging, instant message, IP-based multimedia applications and other digital information communication means over various kinds of networks have become one of the main means of communication between people around the world;

-b) that there are currently a variety of definitions for the term "spam";
+b) that there are currently a variety of definitions for the term "spam";it was characterized by ITU-T Study Group 2, at its June 2006 session, as a term commonly used to describe unsolicited electronic bulk communications over e-mail or mobile messaging (SMS, MMS), mentioned noting c) in Resolutions 130 (Rev. Dubai, 2018) of the Plenipotentiary Conference;

 c) that spam has become a widespread problem causing potential loss of revenue to Internet service providers, telecommunication operators, mobile telecommunication operators and business users;